 This report summarises the epidemiological situation in relation to cases meeting the case definition in Ireland.
+These cases are reported to the Departments of Public Health and HPSC.
 These data are provisional and subject to change as results from investigations become available over time.